Hudson, Massachusetts: Churches no longer in use

-Christ the King Roman Catholic Church and Parish was located on the corner of Central and Green streets.
+Christ the King Catholic Church and Parish was located on the corner of Central and Green streets.
 It was built in 1902 as a Congregational church, became a community hall in 1918, and was purchased by a French Catholic congregation in 1927.
 In 2000 Christ the King Parish was suppressed and merged with neighboring Saint Michael Parish.
 In 2004 then pastor Fr.
 Walter A. Carreiro and the Parish Pastoral Council decided to suspend the church building's use for worship.
 At the same time the St. Michael Early Childhood Center, located in a building on the same property, was relocated to Saint Michael School.
 The church was closed at the same time as other churches in the Boston Archdiocese were being closed to respond to the shortage of vocations and not to help pay sex abuse lawsuits, as is sometimes misreported.
 Christ the King was not closed by the Archdiocese and proceeds of its subsequent sale to the Tighe-Hamilton Funeral Home reverted directly to Saint Michael Parish.
 The building still exists as a memorial service chapel for Tighe Hamilton Funeral Home.

 The Union Church of All Faiths, also known as the United Memorial Chapel for All Faiths, is a 5 ft by 11 ft wood-frame building located in Hudson.
 It is occasionally cited as the smallest church in the United States.
 However, smaller and older "tiny churches" exist in the United States.
 Retired clergyman Rev. Louis Winthrop West built the chapel in 1953 on the grounds of the First Federated Church of Hudson, where it was located for many years.
 The building's interior fits four people, although 100 people sometimes gathered outside for religious services, including weddings.
 In 2003 former Hudson resident Vic Petkauskos bought the chapel, relocated it to Hyannis, and renovated it.
 He planned to place it on a barge and hold wedding ceremonies off the coast of Cape Cod, although whether he ever did so is unclear.
 The church still exists: at some point it made its way back to Hudson from Hyannis.
 It is currently located on private property on Causeway Street in Hudson, where it is visible from the road.